2IMT/resemb/README.md

 # This will strip `assets/` prefix from all resource names
 resemb_gen -o resemb_impl.c -s assets/ assets/foo assets/bar
 ```

+## Lookup Efficiency

+`resemb` uses binary search to look up resources.
+This approach achieves
+a good balance between runtime efficiency and implementation simplicity.
+While a hash table could offer faster lookups, binary search is both simple
+and extremely efficient for the intended use case.

+With 20 000 embedded resources, lookups complete in about 14 comparisons.
+Even for projects embedding that many assets, the cost of binary search remains
+negligible.

+If you plan to embed a significantly larger number of resources, you should
+consider a different resource management solution instead.

 ## License